 Figure 42.
-Duct cover
+Supply duct cover

 - 3. Position duct cover as shown, rotate 90 degrees to allow entrance into supply opening. - Slide duct covers into duct openings until inward edge of duct cover engages with the 2 retaining clips on the duct flanges.
 Secure the outward edge of each duct cover with 2 screws. - Slide RETURN DUCT COVER (insulation side up) into supply opening until inward edge of duct cover engages with the 2 retaining clips on the duct flange.
-Secure outward edge of the duct cover with two screws. - After completing installation of the duct covers for horizontal discharge, proceed to TCO1 instructions.
+Secure outward edge of the duct cover with two screws.